-Batch Optimize allows you to optimize all selected documents using the profile options selected at the top.
+Batch optimize allows you to optimize all selected documents using the profile options selected at the top.
 Choose an existing preset profile or click on "Add" to create a new one to use in optimizing the batch.
+Each document will be handled individually using the split profile selected during the batch process.